mattdesl/wtch/README.md

 wzrd test/index.js | wtch --dir test -e js,css,es6 | garnish
 ```

 It can also be used to augment [watchify](https://github.com/maxogden/watchify) with a browser live-reload event.
+This is better suited for larger bundles.

 ```sh
 watchify index.js -o bundle.js | wtch bundle.js